iluwatar/java-design-patterns/README.md

 3. Create a simple class diagram from your example code.
 I've used [GenMyModel](https://www.genmymodel.com/) and its "Export as JPEG" feature.
 4. Add description of the pattern in README.md and link to the class diagram.
 5. Create a pull request.

+# License

+This projected is licensed under the terms of the MIT license.